ucdavis-kanvinde-group/abaqus-pso-calibration/README.md

 Optimal calibration of continuum cyclic constitutive model using Particle Swarm Optimization.

 ## For information, please read:
-Smith, C.M., Kanvinde, A.M., Deierlein, G.G.
-(2013) *Optimal calibration of continuum cyclic constitutive model for structural steel using Particle Swarm Optimization*, Journal of Structural Engineering
+Smith, C.M., Kanvinde, A.M., and Deierlein, G.G., (2017).
+“Calibration of continuum cyclic constitutive models for structural steel using Particle Swarm Optimization,” Journal of Engineering Mechanics, ASCE.
+143(5): 04017012.
+DOI:10.1061/(ASCE)EM.1943-7889.0001214

 ## About this repo:
 Originally developed by Chris Smith (2013).
 His original code can be found here: